Read To Them’s Mission:

 Who? – Families

 Parents are in a unique position to create daily positive interactions with their children about books and reading.
-They are their children’s first role model and teacher.
+They are children’s first role models and teachers.

 What? – Reading chapter books aloud

 Children, especially those from less literate homes, need to be exposed to rich vocabulary and complex, grammatically correct sentences.
 Listening to chapter books read aloud on a regular basis is an effective way to advance this literacy growth.
 It also creates excitement and discussion about books and promotes the habit of reading.
 The more children are read to, the better they get at reading.

 Schools are charged with the awesome responsibility of teaching all children to read — including many who do not come to school prepared to read.
 Parents who read to their children at home prepare them to become effective readers.
 This home activity provides a daily reading vitamin crucial to a healthy literacy diet.